refinajs/refina/docs/guide/apis/util-funcs.md

 ## `_.portal`

-Render content in the end of the root element.
+Render content at the end of the root element.

-This is usefull when you want to render a dialog or a tooltip that should not be affected by the parent element.
+This is useful when you want to render a dialog or a tooltip that should not be affected by the parent element.

 **Example**